-GOAL LU 2 ENCOURAGE THE DEVELOPMENT OF OLD TOWN AS A COLLECTION OF MIXED LAND USES AND DISTRICTS.
-Policy LU 2.1 Encourage new development, redevelopment, and infill projects to enhance the Downtown Core as a specialty retail and regional tourist destination.
+ENCOURAGE THE DEVELOPMENT OF OLD TOWN AS A COLLECTION OF MIXED LAND USES AND DISTRICTS.

+Encourage new development, redevelopment, and infill projects to enhance the Downtown Core as a specialty retail and regional tourist destination.
 The Downtown Core is comprised of the lowest intensity of development (Type 1).
 The small lot development pattern and active ground level land uses in the Downtown Core are some of the primary elements that give Old Town its most identifiable character.
-New development and redevelopment should transition in scale, height, and intensity away from the Downtown Core (Type 1).